 The current implementation is based on the open-source library Kaldi, and we are presently to release and alternative based on Microsoft Speech.
 The transcoding is done using neural nets and Gaussian mixture models.
 Although Kaldi supports deeper forms of analysis, we use only online decoding and thus trade some precision for real-time performance.
 The last step in the pipeline produces a transcription in XML format, and there are auxiliary components to translate this into plain text or RDF.

-A major chCopperphone_Micallenge in our work is multilingual support.
+A major challenge in our work is multilingual support.
 Since Kaldi is a relatively new library, fewer language models are available than for, e.g., CMU Sphinx.
 Furthermore, since training these language models requires access to large corpora, requires a good deal of computational power, and also manual labour, new models are slow to appear.
 We address this by, one the one hand, training our own language models, and on the other, wrapping commercial extractors such as Bing which are known to have a broad language support.

 Text: H.Björklund, J.Björklund, A.Dahlgren, and Y.Demeke